anyaharter97/notes/reference_virt_libvirt-dbus.md

 ### Adding an Interface

-There are three main parts of adding an interface to libvirt-dbus: introducing the interface, implementing the properties, and implementing the methods.
+There are three main parts of adding an interface to libvirt-dbus: introducing the interface, implementing the properties, and implementing the methods (in the interface file and in `connect.c`).

 We will use NWFilter as an example: